Clément Delépine

-Clément Delépine is the director of Art Basel Paris, which was formerly known as Paris+ par Art Basel.
+Clément Delépine is the director of Lafayette Anticipations.
+Until late 2025, he was the director of Art Basel Paris, formerly known as Paris+ par Art Basel.

 Personal life

 Delépine was born near Paris in 1981.

 Career

-Delépine has worked at Bortolami in New York and the gallery of Jean-Gabriel Mitterrand in Paris.

-He was the co-director of Paris Internationale, a well-regarded fair for emerging gallerists, when he was recommended to Marc Siegler, the CEO of Art Basel, who had been looking for someone to bring more energy to a new art October Paris art fair.
+Delépine has worked at Bortolami in New York and at the gallery of Jean-Gabriel Mitterrand in Paris.
+He later served as co-director of Paris Internationale, a prominent fair for emerging gallerists.
+During this period, he was recommended to Marc Siegler, the chief executive officer of Art Basel, who was seeking a candidate to bring renewed energy to a new October art fair in Paris.